Writers can be difficult people, uniquely stubborn to work with.

-OK.
-Well, that seems reasonable.
-By that logic, it follows that it would be silly to write.
-After all, what will come out?
+Ah, well, that seems reasonable.
+With nothing to say, it would be silly to write.
 How could it be good if there’s nothing to say?

 And who wants to read something about nothing?

-Perhaps at this point the writer judges that it is downright considerate of them to abstain from writing.
-By not writing, they are saving anyone the horrible burden of having to read something lousy.
+At this point, the writer may conclude that it is downright considerate of them to abstain from writing.
+By not writing, they are saving their readers the horrible burden of having to read their empty words.

-No, they aren’t simply procrastinating.
+Let it be known: No, they aren’t procrastinating.
 They’re being saintly.

 Something interesting can happen if you:

-- feel beneath your rationalizations.
+- Feel beneath your rationalizations.
 What else is happening for you?
 What else do you feel?
 Shift your focus away from thoughts and into emotions.

-- get back in touch with what compelled you to write in the first place
+- Get in touch with what compelled you to write in the first place.

-For example, many times it happens that a writer will want to write, will even make it so far as their desk, everything prepared and ready to go for another writing session… and then they’ll find themselves stuck, left with no words on the page and only this rationalization to show for it.
+It happens all the time — a writer wants to write and will even make it so far as their desk, everything prepared and ready to go for another writing session… and then they’ll find themselves stuck, left with no words on the page and only this empty rationalization to show for it.

-It’s OK if other parts of you resist the writing process.
+It’s OK to resist the writing process.
 You don’t have to be in complete agreement at all times.

 Do this instead: Be a witness to your inner struggle.
 The struggle is OK.
 For a few moments, check in with the struggle and see what it has to say.
 Just don’t let the struggle take any action.
 You haven’t decided to stop or resume writing.
 You’re just taking a pause to check in with yourself.

-Even if there is nothing written yet, it doesn’t matter.
-The point is that the statement isn’t true.
+It doesn’t matter.
+The point I want to emphasize is that the statement isn’t true.
 It’s just an assertion and it doesn’t matter.